ryanyinlee/learning_python/README.md

 # learning_python
-Simple playground for Python learning via Eric Matthes' Python Crash Course
+Learning environment for Python via Eric Matthes' Python Crash Course

 Files are sorted by page for easy reference.

-TIY = Try It Yourself, or a simple problem that must be fixed using the information from the preceding pages.
+TIY = Try It Yourself.
+Given a scenario, use the code from the prior pages and solve a problem.
+Allows for more improvisation and creativity.

-Some of the notes or TIYs are in folders as they involve the use of modules.
+Some of the notes or TIYs are in folders as they involve the use of modules or multiple files.

 Ch1 - Getting started \
 Ch2 - Variables and Simple Data Types \